Stator-Rotor Starter is used to start the Wound or Slip-ring Motor.

 Oil Circuit Breaker (OCB) is employed as Stator Starter.

-Rotor Starter consists a bank of resistance to put in series with rotor windings during start and gradually cut out till the winding are short-circuited, and the handle locks up in the run position.
+Rotor Starter consists of a bank of resistance to put in series with rotor windings during start and gradually cut out till the winding is short-circuited, and the handle locks up in the run position.

-Both are interlocked to prevent the OCB to “ON” when the rotor resistance is completely out of rotor winding and in an intermittent position.
+Both are interlocked to prevent the OCB from “ON” when the rotor resistance is completely out of rotor winding and in an intermittent position.

 Care to be taken to fill up clean switch grade (Class-B-30) oil from sealed containers from reputed manufacturers.